-- Fowler’s anti-diarrheal oral suspension and Digestive Tonic are both great options for everyday use, but also work great as a ‘rescue therapy’ during times when flare-ups are more likely.
+- Fowler’s anti-diarrheal oral suspension or the anti-diarrheal tablets and Digestive Tonic are both great options for everyday use, but also work great as a ‘rescue therapy’ during times when flare-ups are more likely.
 For example, when travelling, experiencing changes in diet, or after a period of antibiotic use.

 Need Help With Your IBS?